KinKinoV/cloudfresh-test-task/python_infra/README.md

 Terraform modules used and inputs needed for this project are listed [here](#modules-used-and-inputs).

+## Infrastructure deployment and destruction

+To deploy infrastructure follow this instruction:
+1. Change directory to `/python_infra`
+2. Create `.tfvars` file and define all needed inputs
+3. Execute `terraform apply -var-file=your.tfvars`
+4. Confirm that terraform will deploy all needed infrastructure and then confirm apply with `yes`
+5. After terraform deploys infrastructure you should be able to ssh into the EC2 instance using `instance_dns` output

+To destroy created infrastructure execute `terraform destroy -var-file=your.tfvars` in the `/python_infra` folder.

 ## VM set up
 Before deploying flaskExample application to the EC2 instance you need to set up VM.
 Steps you need to follow are these:
 1. SSH into the deployed EC2 instance using `instance_pub_ip` or `instance_dns` output.